 Wills, Trusts & Advanced Directives

-Ledbetter Law Group headed by Steve W. Ledbetter, Esq., provides legal advice, drafting and representation of clients, testators, grantors, beneficiaries, children, trustees, and personal representatives in Florida regarding the following personal estate and financial planning legal matters:
+Ledbetter Law Group headed by Steven W. Ledbetter, Esq., provides legal advice, drafting and representation of clients, testators, grantors, beneficiaries, children, trustees, and personal representatives in Florida regarding the following personal estate and financial planning legal matters:

 - Estate plans, including Last Will and Testament, Revocable Living Trust, Codicil, Amendment, Beneficiary Designations, Durable Power of Attorney;